-All information in this Profile is characteristic of the 12-month period ending June 2017, with the exception of income data, which are reported for 2016.
+All information in this profile is characteristic of the 12-month period ending June 2019, with the exception of income data, which are reported for 2018.
 In some sections comparisons are also given for results obtained in previous surveys.
 Not all results are directly comparable due to changes in questionnaire design and sample size.
 Some results are presented for the four U.S. Census regions: Northeast, Midwest, South, and West.
 The median is the primary statistical measure used throughout this report.
 Due to rounding and omissions for space, percentage distributions may not add to 100 percent.
 Data gathered in the report is based on primary residence home buyers.
-From the 2017 Investment and Vacation Home Buyer Survey, 70 percent of home buyers were primary residence buyers, which accounts for 4,207,000 homes sold in 2016.
-Using that calculation, the sample at the 95 percent confidence level has a confidence interval of plus-or-minus 1.10%.
+From the Realtors Confidence Index, 85 percent of home buyers were primary residence buyers, which accounts for 5,063,450 homes sold in 2018.
+Using that calculation, the sample at the 95 percent confidence level has a confidence interval of plus-or-minus 1.28%.

-The National Association of REALTORS®, "The Voice for Real Estate," is America's largest trade association, representing over 1.2 million members, including NAR's institutes, societies and councils, involved in all aspects of the real estate industry.
+The National Association of REALTORS[®] is America's largest trade association, representing more than 1.3 million members, including NAR's institutes, societies and councils, involved in all aspects of the real estate industry.
 NAR membership includes brokers, salespeople, property managers, appraisers, counselors and others engaged in both residential and commercial real estate.

-The term REALTOR® is a registered collective membership mark that identifies a real estate professional who is a member of the National Association of REALTORS® and subscribes to its strict Code of Ethics.
+The term REALTOR[®] is a registered collective membership mark that identifies a real estate professional who is a member of the National Association of REALTORS[®] and subscribes to its strict Code of Ethics.